AdobeDocs/experience-manager-65.en/help/forms/using/install-configure-document-services.md

 >* All environment variables and respective paths are case-sensitive.
 >* JAVA_HOME, JAVA_HOME_32, and Acrobat_PATH (Windows only) are mandatory environment variables.
 >* The environment variable OpenOffice_PATH is set to the installation folder instead of the path to the executable.
->* Do not set up environment variables for Microsoft Office applications such as Word, PowerPoint, Excel, and Project, or for AutoCAD.
+>* Do not set up environment variables for Microsoft® Office applications such as Word, PowerPoint, Excel, and Project, or for AutoCAD.
 If these applications are installed on the server, the Generate PDF service automatically starts these applications.
 >* On UNIX-based platforms, install OpenOffice as /root.
 If OpenOffice is not installed as root, the PDF Generator service fails to convert OpenOffice documents to PDF documents.
 If you are required to install and run OpenOffice as a non-root user, then provide sudo rights to the non-root user.
 >* If you are using OpenOffice on a UNIX-based platform, run the following command to set the path variable:
 >
 > `export OpenOffice_PATH=/opt/openoffice.org4`

-### (Only for IBM WebSphere) Configure IBM SSL socket provider {#only-for-ibm-websphere-configure-ibm-ssl-socket-provider}
+### (Only for IBM® WebSphere®) Configure IBM® SSL socket provider {#only-for-ibm-websphere-configure-ibm-ssl-socket-provider}

-Perform the following steps to configure IBM SSL socket provider:
+Perform the following steps to configure IBM® SSL socket provider:

 1. Create a copy of the java.security file.
 The default location of the file is `[WebSphere_installation_directory]\Appserver\java_[version]\jre\lib\security`.
 1. Open the copied java.security file for editing.
-1. Change the default SSL socket factories to use the JSSE2 factories instead of default IBM WebSphere factories:
+1. Change the default SSL socket factories to use the JSSE2 factories instead of default IBM® WebSphere® factories:

    **Default content:**